Headache Symptoms

 - How do I recognize headache symptoms and dizziness?

-Do you have complaints or doubts about your vision?
+Are you experiencing symptoms or have doubts about your vision?

-Don't keep it to yourself.
-Contact one of our stores near you.
-Our visual experts are ready to assist you.
+Don't let it linger.
+Contact one of our Boutiques near you.
+Our opticians and optometrists are ready to help you.

 What are headache symptoms and dizziness?

 Almost everyone experiences headaches or dizziness at some point.
-This can have various causes.
-An eye condition almost never causes headaches, but the cause can be ophthalmological.
-Often, your eyesight isn't corrected or isn't corrected properly: you might not wear glasses even though you need them, or your glasses or contact lenses don't correct properly.
+These can have various causes.
+An eye condition almost never causes headaches, but the cause can be ophthalmic.
+Often your eyes are not corrected, or not corrected properly: you don't wear glasses when you need them, or your glasses/contact lenses don't correct your vision well.

 How do I recognize headache symptoms and dizziness?